-Many of the customers who use our Virtual PBX service are entrepreneurs starting out in a 1-2 person operation, working out of their homes or even their cars.
+Many of the customers who use our Hosted PBX service are entrepreneurs starting out in a 1-2 person operation, working out of their homes or even their cars.
 They have created a virtual office for their business.

 There are plenty of articles out there on creating a virtual office but there are not very many on what to do once you have done so.
 Working in the place you live can lead to unhappiness, burnout and tension at home.
 However, it can be an ideal situation if you properly balance life & work responsibilities.

 Here are three tips for creating a work/life balance in your virtual office:

 Having a dedicated area will help you remember that there needs to be a separation between work and the rest of your life.
 Whether it’s an office in the house, a spare bedroom or a certain corner of the kitchen table, make sure that spot is where work takes place and nothing else.

 This is especially important if you have a family.
 While many of us tend to work longer than we planned at the office, it can be even worse when you are at home.
 Decide how many and what hours you will be working each day.
 Don't forget about weekends.
 If you are going to work on weekends great, but don't forget to set hours.

 #2 - Stay Organized (At Work & Life)